iamyanbo/Froupie/README.md

 # Froupie
-Website to find a nearby restaurant for a group of friends or family
+A Website to find nearby restaurants given multiple starting addresses.

 This project was made in Typescript with React for frontend and Express Node.js for backend.
-To visit the website, open [https://froupie-frontend.vercel.app/](https://froupie-frontend.vercel.app/) to view it in browser To view the project for yourself, clone this repository and get an API key from google and store it in a .env in both front and backend
+To visit the website, open [https://froupie-frontend.vercel.app/](https://froupie-frontend.vercel.app/) to view it in browser.

+To view the project for yourself, clone this repository and get an API key from google and store it in a .env in both front and backend.
+For more information on how to get your own API key from Google, visit [https://developers.google.com/maps/documentation/javascript/get-api-key](https://developers.google.com/maps/documentation/javascript/get-api-key).

 ## Frontend
 This was made in Typescript with React.
 When first visiting the website, you will be prompted with a disclaimer, this includes all the details of the website, what it can do and its limitations.
 If this was missed for some reason, it is written below.